Millisecond Pulsars from Accretion Induced Collapse as the Origin of the Galactic Centre Gamma-ray Excess Signal

-In an AIC, while the rotational angular momentum of the collapsing O-Ne WD is largely retained, there is some angular momentum loss to gravitational wave (GW) radiation induced by the rapidly changing quadrupole moment characterising the matter distribution.
-Although an AIC event imparts a negligible kick \citep[e.g.][]{Fryer1999}, some baryonic mass is suddenly lost, causing a drop in the effective gravitational mass and an expansion of the binary.
+In an AIC, while the rotational angular momentum of the collapsing O-Ne WD is largely retained, there is some angular momentum loss to gravitational wave (GW) radiation induced by the rapidly changing quadrupole moment.
+Despite the negligible kick, some baryonic mass is suddenly lost, lowering the effective gravitational mass which expands the binary.
 Depending on system parameters, the stars may come into contact again and mass transfer resume.
-We find that donor stars can transfer more than $0.1 M_\odot$ of material to the NS and thus post-AIC accretion is a very important determinant of the spin evolution of the AIC MSP population.
-Given the $\gamma$-ray luminosity of a NS is powered by its rotational kinetic energy, our modelling includes all accretion torques acting on the NS following its formation (see \aref{sec:spin}).
+We find that donor stars can transfer more than $0.1 M_\odot$ of material to the NS and thus post-AIC accretion is a very important determinant of the spin evolution of an AIC MSP population.
+Our BPS modelling includes all accretion torques acting on the NS {see S.I.~sec.~4}.